Mitsubishi Motors: 2010–present: Nissan, Renault–Nissan–Mitsubishi

+2024–present: Nissan and Honda alliance

+In July 2024, Mitsubishi Motors and Nissan announced a partnership with Honda for the joint development of their future electric models.
+On 23 December 2024, Honda officially announced an MOU had been entered to merge with Japanese car company Nissan to become the 3rd largest auto company by sales.
+Mitsubishi Motors, in which Nissan has 24% ownership, also agreed to join the talks of integration.
+In mid February 2025, Nissan, Honda, and Mitsubishi ended talks due to the talks shifting to Nissan becoming a subsidiary of Honda, which Nissan refused as it wouldn't have allowed the potential of Nissan to be realized.
+Despite this, Nissan, Honda, and Mitsubishi will continue forward with the partnership formed in July 2024.

 Japan sales channels

 Mitsubishi Motors maintained two retail sales channels that sold specific models, called "Car Plaza" and "Galant Shop".
 Certain models were exclusive to either channel, while some models were available at both channels, as required by local Japanese market conditions.
 More recently, due to cancellation of larger sedans, the sales channels have been combined into one franchise that sells all models, including kei cars and commercial delivery vehicles.